leonardcser/bunnyhop.nvim/README.md

 # bunnyhop.nvim

 Hop across your code at lightning speed ⚡️⚡️⚡️

-> [!Note]
+> [!Note] This plugin is in alpha version, expect bugs, lacking features and
-> This plugin is in alpha version, expect bugs, lacking features and documentation.
+> documentation.
+If you found a bug, reporting it would be appriciated, while
-> If you found a bug, reporting it would be appriciated, while fixing it via a pull request would be greatly appriciated.
+> fixing it via a pull request would be greatly appriciated.

 ## Features

-#### Supports Copilot and Hugging Face LLM's
+#### Supports Copilot, Hugging Face, and Ollama LLM's

 #### Predicts your next desired cursor position a preview window, allowing you to hop to it via your chosen keybinding.